DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    - _Show Bathymetry Contours:_

-     This checkbox allows users to toggle the bathymetry contours drawn on the main map.
+     This checkbox allows users to toggle the bathymetry contours drawn on the global map.

    - _Bathymetry Opacity:_